cjohansson/emacs-phps-mode/README.md

 * Support for asynchronous lexer via processes (`async.el`) or threads
 * Mode-line asynchronous status
 * Bookkeeping in lexical-analysis, showing defined and undefined variables via syntax coloring (requires a theme that has distinct colors for 'font-lock-warning-face and 'font-lock-variable-name-face)
-* Canonical LR(1) Parser automatically generated from official PHP 8.0 LALR YACC grammar
+* Canonical LR(1) Parser automatically generated from official PHP 8.0 LALR(1) YACC grammar

 ## Roadmap